Tiyaan: Plot

-Azlan is well respected priest, who attacks and kills all kind of violence in his area.
-He is married to a Hindu woman, Parineeti Adve and used to live happily fighting for his people.
-Azlan's sister, Jameela was raped by a rowdy with a rich father, Khan Sahib.
-The rowdy whips his sister and Jameel, her lover in the streets and Azlan kills him.
-A money greed madman Ramnath Gujjan promises to kill Azlan and bring his head.
-With blessings from his Babaji who is Mahashay Bhagavan, Gujjan attacks Azlan and his people at night.
-His sister, wife and daughter are killed by taking bullets for Azlan.
-However, Azlan survives his wounds because his heart is in the other side (dextrocardia) alongside Jameel, and Gujjan shoots in the wrong side.
-Azlan leaves the land listening to a wise man's advice without knowing where he is going.
-The rowdy's father kills himself after he leaves.
-When Azlan lay dehydrated and unconscious in the desert of an unknown land, a bunch of yogis who seek no manly pleasures saves him.
+Azlan Muhammed was a well respected priest, who attacks and kills all kind of violence in his area.
+He is married to a Hindu woman, Parineeti, and used to live happily fighting for his people.
+Azlan's sister, Jaseela was attacked by a rowdy with his brother, a don named Khan Sahib.
+The rowdy whips Jaseela and her lover in the streets and Azlan kills him.
+A money-greedy madman, Ramnath Gujjan, promises to kill Azlan and bring his head.
+With blessings from his Babaji, who is none other than Mahashay Bhagavan, Gujjan attacks Azlan and his people at night.
+Azlan's sister, wife and daughter are killed by taking bullets for Azlan.
+However, Azlan survives his wounds because his heart is on the other side, alongside Jameel, and he killed Gujjan.
+Azlan leaves the place listening to a priest's advice without knowing where he is going.
+The Khan Sahib kills himself Azlan met him and said something, before leaving the place.
+When Azlan lay dehydrated and unconscious in the desert of an unknown land, a bunch of yogis, who seek no manly pleasures, saves him.
 His pilgrimage with the yogis to different places showed him real values of life and wisdom.
 He walked out as a living weapon and stayed to fulfil his life purpose of dharma.

-A mother runs into the Ashram of Mahashay Bhagvan with the dead body of her daughter asking if he can bring her back to life.
+A mother runs into the Ashram of Mahashay Bhagvan with the dead body of her daughter asking if he can bring her back to life (reference of Kisa Gotami's story).
 She had fed her child with whatever the Godman had given her ignoring doctor's warnings.
-Somehow Giri wakes the child and the people starts to believe in him.
-People starts to ask him for blessings and as such causing distress to the Godman as he starts to lose his power.
+She brings the deadbody of the child to Giri who has been sitting outside Mahashay Bhagvan's ashram for days in an effort to meet him.
+Giri touches the dead body of the girl child and suddenly she comes back alive.
+People start to believe in him and ask for his blessings.
+This causes distress to the self proclaimed godman Mahashay Bhagvan as he starts to lose his power.
 The Godman's troops attacks Giri and Azlan makes an entrance.
-Giri fights back and wins them over single handedly.
+Giri fights back and wins them over single-handedly.
 He is astonished by his own powers and changes in him.